 Yukon Solo Stove Review – Is The Solo Stove Yukon Worth It?

-With fall right around the corner, you’re probably starting to think about your backyard set up.
+With fall right around the corner, you’re probably starting to think about your backyard setup.
 A fire pit is an excellent addition to any backyard hangout and the Yukon Solo Stove is one of the best options out there.
 It doesn’t matter if you searched “Solo Stove Yukon Review”, “Yukon Fire Pit Reviews”, “Solo Yukon Review”, or “Yukon Review Newspaper”, then you’re in the right spot for the good, bad, and ugly of these Solostove fire pits.

 The Yukon Solo Stove is a large-scale version of the smaller Solo Stove designs.
 Smaller Solo Stoves use airflow through the bottom to efficiently burn small twigs and sticks when camping or backpacking.
 The efficient design allows the stove to burn with no smoke.
 The Yukon uses this same design but on a much larger scale and is considered the large Solo Stove.
 At 30 inches wide at the base and 16 inches tall, the Yukon efficiently burns full-sized pieces of firewood.
 With the Solo Stove Yukon fire pit, you can sit back and enjoy a smoke-free evening around the campfire.